 “I get my referrals from doctor’s offices, health care systems, complex managers, churches, people themselves, neighbors, it doesn’t really matter,” Postage says.
 “As we get older, we just need more resources and there is sometimes limited understanding of what’s out there and what’s available to them.”

 Thankfully, Postage and Duff have a plethora of organizations they work with and refer people to.
-The network of organizations, non-profits, medical personnel, law enforcement and churches in the area is tight-knit, and they work together every day to make sure the community gets the resources it needs.
+The network of organizations, non-profits, medical personnel, law enforcement and philanthropic churches in the area is tight-knit, and they work together every day to make sure the community gets the resources it needs.

 “I don’t know if you’ve ever worked with someone who tried to navigate any type of social service need, whether it’s getting food benefits or going to a food pantry, it can be super confusing,” Jeannette Curtis, executive director at Fairfield County 2-1-1, says.

-“So if folks call 2-1-1 and tell us, ‘Hey, I need to get some food,’ it’s easy enough for us to look up the information, tell them where to go, when to go, the address, what they need to take with them.
-They know what to expect when they get there because asking for help is hard enough, they don’t need to have that unknown, or get hit with something unexpected.”
+“So if folks call 2-1-1 and tell us, ‘Hey, I need to get some food,’ it’s easy enough for us to look up the information, tell them where to go, when to go, the address, what they need to take with them," Curtis says.
+"They know what to expect when they get there because asking for help is hard enough, they don’t need to have that unknown, or get hit with something unexpected.”

 Curtis and her team also answer Fairfield County area calls to 9-8-8, a nationally recognized mental health crisis line.

-In 2023, Fairfield County 2-1-1 and 9-8-8 answered over 75,000 crisis calls, around 25,000 of which were regarding food insecurity alone.
+In 2023, Fairfield County 2-1-1 and 9-8-8 answered over 75,000 crisis calls.
+An estimated 25,000 of these were regarding food insecurity.

 “We will never define what a crisis is,” Curtis says.
 “One call may be a suicidal teenager and the next call might be a single dad trying to figure out how he’s going to feed his kids tomorrow.
 So we don’t ever define what a crisis is and people are free to call the crisis line for any reason whatsoever.
 Sometimes older adults find themselves lonely and they just need to hear a friendly voice.
 We do that too.”

-Aside from crisis care, the team also leads other initiatives to help those in need.
+Aside from crisis care, the team leads other initiatives to help those in need.
 One of these initiatives is a birthday bag program, which provides a free kit with everything a family needs to celebrate their child’s birthday.
 The bags include cake baking supplies, small gifts, candles, sprinkles, decorations and a card.

 Not every situation is an easy fix.
 For families living at or below the poverty line, expenses can add up and snowball into much larger issues.
 The 2-1-1 team problem solves and does what it can to offer support, and encourages families to reach out as soon as they feel tough times may be ahead.

-“I don’t have a referral that’s going to help make your car payment, but how about I get you into some food pantries and give you a referral to help pay your electric bill and free up that money in your budget to put it toward your car payment,” Curtis says.
+“I don’t have a referral that’s going to help make your car payment, but how about I get you into some food pantries and give you a referral to help pay your electric bill and free up that money in your budget to put it toward your car payment?”
+Curtis says.

 Maisie Fitzmaurice is an editor at CityScene Media Group.
 Feedback welcome at mfitzmaurice@cityscenemediagroup.com.